bigtoga/Project3/Idea_MortgageRates.md

 # Possible project idea: Predicting future mortgage rates

 Why this is interesting
-* In late April, [Seeking Alpha] publishes a fantastic article](https://seekingalpha.com/article/4340921-why-you-should-wait-to-refinance) showing relationship between 10-year Treasury bonds and Mortgage rates.
+* In late April, [Seeking Alpha publishes a fantastic article](https://seekingalpha.com/article/4340921-why-you-should-wait-to-refinance) showing the relationship between 10-year Treasury bonds and Mortgage rates.
 This report highlights a large gap between current mortgage rates and Treasury rates.
 This gap appears to represent a potential future buying opportunity for homeowners